 Anyone who has developed their own application knows that it takes time, and that things often go wrong.
 From accidentally breaking something that used to work perfectly, to a team member overwriting your working code, fixing mistakes can take valuable time that you don’t have to waste.

-Git is the most used version control systems today, usually used along with Github – a website where developers store their projects, save important information and collaborate in both closed and open source projects.
+All of this can be prevented with Git – the version control system that allows you to keep a history of your file changes, and Github – a website where you can store projects, save important information, and collaborate with others on both closed and open source projects.

 What you’ll learn

-- User actions in git – push, pull, commit
+- Git user actions – push, pull and commit

 - Repositories – what they are, why you need them, and how to create them